Egg Whites vs. Egg Yolks | What's the Difference?

 Benefits of egg whites

 Perhaps the most notable nutritional benefit of egg whites is protein; they're densely packed with it.
 Egg whites are considered a complete protein, which means they contain all 9 essential amino acids that the body cannot produce on its own.
-Since egg whites are low calorie and virtually fat free, they're often used in place of whole eggs or other protein sources such as meat, fish, and legumes for those who are looking to increase their protein intake while maintaining a lower intake of calories and fat.
+Since egg whites are low-calorie and virtually fat-free, they're often used in place of whole eggs or other protein sources such as meat, fish, and legumes for those who are looking to increase their protein intake while maintaining a lower intake of calories and fat.

 Baking with egg whites